rdstach/firewrite/setup/readme.md

 2. Export Firebase Service Account (`Settings > Project Settings > Service Accounts > Generate New Private Key`)
 3. Move the downloaded service account key into this directory.
 4. Rename the service account key file into `serviceAccountKey.json`
+5. Change the url on line 6
-5. Install dependencies
+6. Install dependencies
-6. Run the script
+7. Run the script

 ## Command Line Tips
 ```